 Pamplin students explore international business and culture this summer

-This summer, 139 students in Virginia Tech's Pamplin College of Business will be studying abroad on six faculty-led programs to Europe.
+This summer, 106 students in Virginia Tech's Pamplin College of Business are studying abroad on five faculty-led programs in Europe.

 The programs, ranging from four to eight weeks, are among the ways the college prepares its students to join culturally diverse workplaces and do business around the world, says Reed Kennedy, director of Pamplin’s international programs.
 Employers, he notes, have cited experience abroad and an appreciation for multiculturalism as important factors in business and career success.

-Pamplin’s study-abroad programs this summer are: “The European approach to management: Study abroad in France,” led by Richard Wokutch; “Event and technology management on the French Riviera,” led by France Belanger and Pierre Couture; “Doing business in Europe,” led by James Hicks, Lance Matheson, and Rodney Thompson; “Products & Processes in Scandinavia,” led by Barbara Hoopes; “International business and culture in Barcelona, Spain,” led by George Morgan and Dilip Shome; and “Hospitality and tourism management in Switzerland, France, Italy, and Austria,” led by Brian Mihalik and Muzzo Uysal.
+Pamplin’s study-abroad programs this summer are: “The European approach to management: Study abroad in France,” led by Kennedy; “Event and technology management on the French Riviera,” led by France Belanger and Pierre Couture; “Doing business in Europe,” led by James Hicks, Lance Matheson, and Rodney Thompson;" “International business and culture in Barcelona, Spain,” led by Morgan and Shome; and “Hospitality and tourism management in Switzerland, France, Italy, and Austria,” led by Muzzo Uysal.